ASP-AI/TinyANNs/README.md

 computation time and fewer parameters is discuss.
 Feature extraction is done using Discrete Wavelet Transform (DWT) method.
-A voting-based classifier consisting of a team of tiny artificial neural networks is proposed.
-The proposed classifier combines all the classification votes from the different sub-bands (models) to get the final voted class identity label, and thus, achieving the similar classification accuracy of the standard
+A voting-based classifier consisting of a team of tiny artificial neural networks is introduce.
+The voting-based classifier combines all the classification votes from the different sub-bands (models) to get the final voted class identity label, and thus, achieving the similar classification accuracy of the standard